jagtym/tree-implementations/README.md

 ```
 ./TreeImplementations manual
 ```
-Run progarm in testing mode using:
+Run program in testing mode using:
 ```
 ./TreeImplementations testing
 ```